stevebuik/om-next-ideas/README.md

 - lein quickie does not see changes to cljc files. fixed yet?

-- using logging on tempids is tricky because pprint and pr-str display tempids differently. pprint vs println display differently when using the same value.
+- using logging with tempids is tricky because pprint and pr-str display tempids differently. pprint vs println display differently when using the same value.

 ## Roadmap / Need help

 - get lein doo working
+- get lein quickie to see changes to cljc files

 ## Questions that need answers

+- how to re-render only the matching display component when a edit component mutates a change?
 - how to stop ident removal from [:ui :dirty] from re-rendering all people. ideally none should re-render.
     - it could be from the remote response update, not the removal of dirty flags
 - how to stop Cursive from opening source files from resource dir
-- will norm/denorm fns work for all query results?
+- will norm/denorm fns work for all query types/results?